paul-hammant/SvnMerkleizer/README.md

 Limitations:

-* MOD_DAV/Apache only (not the binary protocol)
+* MOD_DAV/Apache only - not the binary Subversion (svn://) protocol
-* Subversion doesn't know anything about this:
+* Subversion does not know anything about:
-  * The endoints for this are outside Subversion's understanding
+  * The endpoints for this are outside Subversion's understanding
   * History of the Merkle tree changed are not retained

 # How it works.

 When it receives a GET to /foo/bar/baz/.merkle this service handles the request and issues a number of PROPFIND an OPTIONS (WebDAV) operations to Subversion via Apache and MOD_DAV_SVN.
+The SvnMerkleizer tech does a depth first traversal of the director tree working out where its SHA1 directory hash is out of date and needs recalculating.

-Then it caches the the result and send it to the requester.
+Then it caches all results for directories and sends the specific result sought back to the requester.
 Depending on the client library and how out of date the tree is, the GET request could timeout.
-The backend would contiue calculating the tree, and a subsequent GET request for the same URL would be quicker.
+The backend would continue calculating the tree, and a subsequent GET request for the same URL would be quicker in practice.
+It is possible that you could GET the root diretory's SHA1 with a cron job to keep it fresh ahead of need.

 Obviously that's a bunch of IO that makes it all imperfect.
-This can be mitigated by movin the SvnMerkleizer service closet in terms of TCP/IP to the Apache/Subversion machine(s).
+This can be mitigated by moving the SvnMerkleizer service closet in terms of TCP/IP to the Apache/Subversion machine(s).
 I have a Docker image that is Apache, Subversion and the SvnMerkleizer service in one image.
 That's unorthodox as you're supposed to have a single process(*) in a docker container, to allow smooth stutdown and restarts.